Call Button

 Episodic Tension Type Headache is characterized by the frequency of attack days per month.

-It usually occurs if the person suffers less than 15 attack days per month for at least three months and can last anywhere between 30 minutes to 7 days.
+Usually, Episodic Tension Headaches occur if the person suffers less than 15 attack days per month for at least three months and can last anywhere between 30 minutes to 7 days.

 2. Chronic Tension Type Headache